-Heartland Human Services has been a local behavioral health and counseling agency for over forty years.
-More information about Heartland can be found at www.heartlandhs.org or by call 217-347-7179.
+More information about Heartland Human Services can be found at www.heartlandhs.org or by calling 217-347-7179.